htdebeer/paru/test/pandoc_input/all_node_types_in_pandoc.md

 | Oranges       | $2.10         | - cures scurvy     |
 |               |               | - tasty            |
 +---------------+---------------+--------------------+

+There are a lot of different kind of tables in pandoc.
+For example, the following table and the previous ones.
+Paru has some trouble recognizing a paragraph at this place.

 | Right | Left | Default | Center |
 |------:|:-----|---------|:------:|